 Erosion Strategy

+ADAPTATION

-INFLUENCE Action underway and in planning
+INFLUENCE \ Action underway and in planning

-Council is participating in a Department of Environment, Land, Water and Planning (DELWP) project investigating impacts of erosion in the Borough.
-Council and the community will advocate for State Government support of erosion hazard mapping for the Borough and to work with DELWP to fund engineering assessments of potential solutions.
+Council is participating in a DELWP project investigating impacts of erosion in the Borough.
+Council and the community will advocate for State support of erosion hazard mapping for the Borough and to work with DELWP to fund engineering assessments of potential solutions.

+Impacts